kogakure/website-11ty-stefanimhoff.de/src/posts/2021/devonthink-obsidian-for-note-taking.md

 The mobile versions are fantastic.
 They support all plugins of the Desktop version, even community plugins.

-A few of the plugins do make not a lot of sense, though (like Sliding Panes on a mobile phone) and I hope a future version brings the option to turn off specific extensions _just_ on mobile.

-The mobile version has mobile-only settings, to customize the toolbar and quick action.
+The mobile version has additional settings for mobile, to customize the toolbar and quick action.

 ## Synchronization

-To sync between Desktop and mobile devices the Obsidian vaults have to be moved in an iCloud system folder.
+To sync between Desktop and mobile devices, the Obsidian vaults have to be moved to an iCloud system folder.

-The synchronization is super fast (I assume thanks to Apple CloudKit).
+The synchronization is superfast (I assume thanks to Apple CloudKit).
 It takes 2-3 seconds to see a change reflected live on another device.

 ## My Updated Setup